Shrugsy/use-immer-state/README.md

 - Includes all functionality from `useState`.
 - When using the 'functional update' setter callback, updates can be written 'mutably', and the setter internally uses `immer` to produce the next immutable state.
 - Throws an error if a state mutation is detected between mutations to help fix bad habits (except in production mode).
-- Provides inbuilt time-travel history including 'checkpoints', 'goTo', and 'reset' functionality.
+- Provides inbuilt time-travel history including 'checkpoints', 'goTo', 'goBack', 'goForward' and 'reset' functionality.
-- Full typescript support
+- Full typescript support.

 > Note: If you're looking to be able to write 'mutable' draft updates for more complex state, I recommend either:
 >